If I am the only millionaire at “The Table” I am powerless to affect change.

 Happy Holiday Season!

 I know it’s been a long minute since I have written.
 I’m creating a new offer for experienced, established but EXHAUSTED BW Entrepreneurs who are ready to hit the million dollar mark in one year or less.
 Plus the tech gremlins were having their way with my CRM.
-So we couldn’t send emails for the past few weeks.

 I hope you did.